JimmyBlakemore/JimmyBlakemore/README.md

 ## Venturing into Web Development

 Eager to marry creativity with technology, I've embarked on a journey into the world of **web development**.
-I'm currently immersing myself in the intricacies of HTML, CSS, and JavaScript, with a keen eye on the React framework for dynamic front-end development.
+I'm currently immersing myself in the intricacies of HTML, CSS, and JavaScript, with a keen eye on the React framework and SCSS for dynamic front-end development.

 ## GitHub Playground